top of page

 But of the 126 patients in their study only 6 were found to have active brown fat.

-The only way to recruit and maintain brown fat is regular cold exposure, and it's likely that cold plunge practices were critical to Hashimoto's reversals that Adrienne and Dr. Hunt experienced.
+The best to recruit and maintain brown fat is regular cold exposure, and it's likely that cold plunge practices were critical to Hashimoto's reversals that Dr. Hunt experienced.

 What this suggests is that hypothyroidism, like obesity, type 2 diabetes, and a host of other ailments may be just a suite of maladies exclusive to western, educated, industrialized, rich, and democratic (WEIRD, Henrich et al. 2010) countries characterized by technological comfort, ultra-processed diets, and a lack of cold exposure.